christian-m/anagram-api/README.md

 * Using Kotlin, because I learned to love it the past years
 * Using Maven, because I haven't used it a long time and want to see how it behave with Kotlin
 * Using Ktor that I never used before, just out of curiosity (wouldn't do that in a productive project though ;-))
+* Using KoDeIn as dependency injection framework out of curiosity